 One member of the Groom+Style review team begged off of this assignment, saying he has enough trouble making it to the bathroom in the middle of the night without falling.
 He had no interest in trying to stay upright on the most difficult-to-conquer equipment for indoor cycling.

 He had a point.
-Bike rollers deliver a terrific workout, while letting dedicated cyclists work on their form and balance in a manner that’s remarkably similar to the experience of road riding.
+Bike rollers deliver a terrific workout and are considered cardio because they pump the heart faster, while letting dedicated cyclists work on their form and balance in a manner that’s remarkably similar to the experience of road riding.
 However, rollers are also notoriously hard for beginners to master because (in most cases) the bike isn’t anchored to the rollers.
 For a novice, it’s somewhat like climbing onto a log in the middle of a lake to try log rolling for the very first time.
 The resulting tumble is pre-ordained.

 Having the right bike roller, though, can ease the transition from a resistance trainer.
 There are many options for both beginners and long-time riders; some are even built for easy transport to outdoor courses for pre-ride warm-ups and cool-downs.
 We’ll be explaining how to choose the right models for your experience level, and then listing Groom+Style’s reviews of the top 5 best bike rollers.
 Climb on board for the ride.